flythereddflagg/flythereddflagg.github.io/python_book/docs/13-Logic-and-Boolean-Operators.md

 One of the most important concepts in programming is that of Boolean logic.
 On a fundamental level the computer only knows 2 things: 1 and 0, Yes and No, On and Off, True and False.
 Everything else in a computer must be constructed from these two things.
 Within this framework the computer can do many things such as make decisions.
 However to make  a decision, the computer must be able to evaluate the truth value of everything.
 Therefore everything can be evaluated as True or False using the built-in `bool` function.

-This gives rise to a new data type, the Boolean data type.
+This gives rise to a new data type, the **Boolean data type**.
 The Boolean data type can only have two values namely `True` or `False`.
 This makes it among the simplest and most useful of data types.
-By

 #### Try this out in the interpreter